dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Dropdown.ts' lines:6,8,9-13 %}

 {% aside 'Playing it safe' %}
-The `WorkerProperties` interface is imported from the `Worker` widget so that the typings of the `data` array can be as strict as possible.
+The `WorkerProperties` interface is imported from the `Worker` widget so that the TypeScript typings for the `data` array can be as strict as possible.
 {% endaside %}

 The `DropdownProperties` interface now defines an optional `data` property that can be passed into a `Dropdown` widget.
 This property could've been called by any name other than `data`; the important takeaway is that data items can now be passed into the `Dropdown` widget using `properties`.
 The next step is to update the `Dropdown` to render a list of items based on its new `data` property.